 Working hours are usually fairly regular.
 However, flexibility is important as the work can be pressured - working to deadlines means you must put in as many hours as are needed to complete the task.
 During parliamentary recesses, your working hours are typically more regular, except for the party conference season in September/October.

 - While the work of a junior account executive is largely office-based, it also involves some visits to clients and attendance at meetings, conferences and other events.
 More senior staff visit clients on a regular basis.

-- Self-employment is possible after several years; some public affairs consultants use their experience and contacts to set up their own consultancies.
-Freelance work is another possibility.
+- Self-employment is possible after several years.
+You may be able to use your experience and contacts to set up your own consultancy or undertake freelance work.

-- Most political consultancies are located in London or Brussels, with smaller numbers in Edinburgh, Cardiff and Belfast.
+- Most political consultancies are located in London or Brussels, although there are a significant number in Edinburgh and, to a lesser extent, Cardiff and Belfast.

 - A smart appearance is essential when meeting clients and contacts.